The following is just the text from the above bass technique tutorial in case you don't have Flash 7 installed....

 Ring Finger Muting

-The technique I prefer uses your ring finger (3) to mute the A-string whenever you are plucking on the G-string.
+The technique I prefer for 4-string players uses your ring finger (3) to mute the A-string whenever you are plucking on the G-string.
 This is the only time you'll need it on a 4-string bass.
 Your ring finger (3) just needs to lightly touch the A-string to keep it from ringing.
 Placing your ring finger on the A-string every time you switch to pluck the G-string may seem awkward at first.
 With practice the motion will become automatic.

 When you are plucking the G-string the muting will be as follows: